webdiscus/pug-loader/README.md

      {
        loader: 'html-loader',
        options: {
-         esModule: false, // need to allow use require() for load a tempale in JavaScript },
+         esModule: false, // allow to use the require() for load a templqte in JavaScript },
      },
      {